jzabroski/PracticalUsesForDocker/README.md

 # Alternatives To Consider

 Paul Stanton started WinDocks to solve precisely problems like these.
 He has a Community Edition of his WinDocks platform, and a guide for using [SQL Server Reporting Service (SSRS) Containers for SQL Azure and AWS RDS](https://www.windocks.com/lps/ssrs)

+My Notes:

+1. Getting a copy of WinDocks Community Edition requires you to fill out some contact information so WinDocks sales representatives can sell you on upgrading.
+2. The Installer says it is untrusted from Nirvaha Corporation.
+Googling around, Nirvaha seemed to be a trusted company started by ex-Microsoft employees.
+I gave it a go on my old personal computer, but not on my company purchased computer.